 - 9.5.1 As mentioned earlier Congestion Reference Flow (CRF) values have been used as a simple indication of the performance of links within the study area.
-Based on these calculated reference capacities link "stress" levels have been identified where "stress" is defined as the ratio of the annual average daily traffic (AADT) flow to the Congestion Reference Flow expressed as a percentage. - 9.5.2 For the purposes of the study the following stress thresholds have been applied to identify when links are approaching, or exceeding their theoretical maximum capacity: - Less than 90% stress the link operates within capacity, although journey times may become less reliable over 75% stress. - Between 90% and 100% stress The link is approaching capacity and is increasingly susceptible to flow breakdown. - Greater than 100% stress The link operates over capacity and is likely to experience flow breakdown on a regular basis. - 9.5.3 Network 'stress' levels for the 2037 Reference Case (Base + Committed) flows are illustrated in Figure 20 and network 'stress' levels for 2037 Reference Case + Local Plan development flows are illustrated in Figure 21.
-For ease of reference 'stress' levels have been colour coded and any links coloured Red (100% and greater Stress) are summarised in Table 27 on the next page.
+Based on these calculated reference capacities link "stress" levels have been identified where "stress" is defined as the ratio of the annual average daily traffic (AADT) flow to the Congestion Reference Flow expressed as a percentage. - 9.5.2 For the purposes of the study the following stress thresholds have been applied to identify when links are approaching, or exceeding their theoretical maximum capacity: - Less than 90% stress the link operates within capacity, although journey times may become less reliable over 75% stress. - Between 90% and 100% stress The link is approaching capacity and is increasingly susceptible to flow breakdown. - Greater than 100% stress The link operates over capacity and is likely to experience flow breakdown on a regular basis. - 9.5.3 Network 'stress' levels for the 2038 Reference Case (Base + Committed) flows are illustrated in Figure 20 and network 'stress' levels for 2038 Reference Case + Local Plan development flows are illustrated in Figure 21.
+For ease of reference 'stress' levels have been colour coded and any links coloured Red (100% and greater Stress) are summarised in Table 28 on the next page.

-Table 27 - Link Impact Summary
+Table 28 - Link Impact Summary

-Ref Description Location 2019 Base 2037 Ref Case 2037 Ref Case + LP L1 A57 between Gateford Road & Claylands Ave A57 Worksop Bypass 83% 99% 114% L2 A57 between Claylands Ave & Sandy Lane A57 Worksop Bypass 72% 88% 106% L3 A57 between A60 and B6034 A57 Worksop Bypass 72% 83% 113% L4 A57 between B6034 and B6040 A57 Worksop Bypass 83% 97% 144% L5 A57 between B6040 and A614/A1 East of Worksop 51% 66% 120% L6 A60 between A619 & A57 West of Worksop 73% 85% 101% L7 A60 southwest of A619 West of Worksop 76% 83% 90% L8 A57 northwest of Worksop A57 Northwest of Worksop 64% 74% 82% L9 B6045 south of junction with Farmers Branch Northeast Worksop 67% 79% 97% L10 B6045 north of Thievesdale Lane Northeast Worksop 49% 58% 75% L11 A631 East of Beckingham Northeast Bassetlaw 75% 78% 79% L12 A57 Darlton to Ragnall Southeast Bassetlaw 51% 56% 93%
+Ref Description Location 2019 Base 2038 Ref Case 2038 Ref Case + LP L1 A57 between Gateford Road & Claylands Ave A57 Worksop Bypass 83% 100% 115% L2 A57 between Claylands Ave & Sandy Lane A57 Worksop Bypass 72% 88% 107% L3 A57 between A60 and B6034 A57 Worksop Bypass 72% 83% 114% L4 A57 between B6034 and B6040 A57 Worksop Bypass 59% 74% 126% L5 A57 between B6040 and A614/A1 East of Worksop 51% 66% 121% L6 A60 between A619 & A57 West of Worksop 73% 86% 102% L7 A60 southwest of A619 West of Worksop 76% 83% 91% L8 A57 northwest of Worksop A57 Northwest of Worksop 64% 74% 82% L9 B6045 south of junction with Farmers Branch Northeast Worksop 67% 80% 98% L10 B6045 north of Thievesdale Lane Northeast Worksop 49% 57% 76% L11 A631 East of Beckingham Northeast Bassetlaw 75% 78% 79%

-- 9.5.4 With reference to Table 27 no links within the district are over capacity in the 2019 Base Year.
-With the addition of committed development traffic, two links within the district are close to their theoretical capacity by 2037 (i.e. in the 2037 Reference Case which is the situation that will exist without Local Plan development). - 9.5.5 It should be noted that the results presented in Table 27 represent the 'worst case' in terms of highway traffic impacts because the methodology used to derive them: - assumes all committed development will be complete by 2037 - applies robust TRICS trip generation rates - applies observed (2011 Census) modal splits - makes no allowance for peak spreading or route reassignment - makes no allowance for the benefits of new garden communities in terms of reducing the need to travel - makes no allowance for expanding the supply and availability of sustainable travel alternatives. - takes no account of the potential benefits of future technology such as autonomous vehicles etc. - 9.5.6 The combined effects of the provision of sustainable transport measures, demand management and peak spreading as part of planned Local Plan development within the district is also expected to deliver lower traffic impacts in practice than those forecast in the study.
+- 9.5.4 With reference to Table 28 no links within the district are over capacity in the 2019 Base Year.
+With the addition of committed development traffic, one link within the district is at its theoretical capacity by 2038 (i.e. in the 2038 Reference Case which is the situation that will exist without Local Plan development). - 9.5.5 It should be noted that the results presented in Table 28 represent the 'worst case' in terms of highway traffic impacts because the methodology used to derive them: - assumes all committed development will be complete by 2038 - applies robust TRICS trip generation rates - applies observed (2011 Census) modal splits - makes no allowance for peak spreading or route reassignment - makes no allowance for measures to reduce the need to travel (e.g. homeworking etc.) - makes no allowance for expanding the supply and availability of sustainable travel alternatives. - takes no account of the potential benefits of future technology such as autonomous vehicles etc. - 9.5.6 The combined effects of the provision of sustainable transport measures, demand management and peak spreading as part of planned Local Plan development within the district is also expected to deliver lower traffic impacts in practice than those forecast in the study.